ammeyjohn/OpenTrends/OpenTrends.md

 * [Popcorn.js](http://popcornjs.org/) (**MIT**) - Popcorn.js is Mozilla's HTML5 video and media library for the open web.
 It allows web developers, filmmakers, artists, designers and others to easily create timeline based web productions.
 Popcorn.js helps simplify media API and implementation differences between browsers and includes a powerful event system and a rich plugin architecture and plugins.
 * [scrollReveal.js](http://julianlloyd.me/scrollreveal/) (**MIT**) - A simple way to create and maintain how elements fade in, triggered when they enter the viewport.
 * [Underscore.js](http://underscorejs.org/) (**MIT**) - Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
+* [Progress.js](http://usablica.github.io/progress.js/) (**MIT**) - ProgressJs is a JavaScript and CSS3 library which help developers to create and manage progress bar for every objects on the page.

 ### Framework ###
 * [CoffeeScript](http://jashkenas.github.io/coffee-script/) - CoffeeScript is a little language that compiles into JavaScript.
 Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart.
 CoffeeScript is an attempt to expose the good parts of JavaScript in a simple way.